sentclose/sentc-docs/docs/guide/e2ee/group.md

 To get all children of the first level use the `getChildren()` function in the group object.

-It returns a List with the child group id, the child group created time and the parent id.
+It returns a List with the child group id, the child group created time, and the parent id.

 :::: tabs#p